top of page

 Perth Railway Station is one of the oldest operational train stations in Australia.
 The original building built in 1881 soon became inadequate and a new building was constructed in 1894 with additional wings added in 1897, creating the building as it exists today.
 Gold was transported in unmarked carriages from the goldfields through this railway station to the Perth Mint for processing.
 Two security guards were locked inside the carriages with food and wine to prevent the gold being hijacked but more often than not the guards emerged quite intoxicated on arrival in Perth!

-The Globe Hotel, built in 1884, providing accommodation and refreshment to locals and visitors.
+The Globe Hotel, built in 1884, provided accommodation and refreshment to locals and visitors.
+It's proximity to the Railway Station ensured it was a social hub at the time.
 The hotel was reopened as The Globe in 2016.

 The Royal Hotel across the road from the Globe was originally built in 1882 but substantial additions were added at the turn of the century including the big balconies offering relative coolness to guests on hot nights.
 The Royal Hotel was redeveloped as part of the Raine Square Complex in 2018.

-Glyde Chambers has a very large entrance door which reflects it's use as a livery stable where people hired out horses and buggies.
+Glyde Chambers has a very large entrance door which reflects it's use as a livery stable.
+Visitors could house their horses overnight while staying at one of the nearby hotels and locals could hire horses and buggies.

 King Street is named after King William IV and is one of the best preserved gold rush period streetscapes in Perth.
-Originally it was a residential street with working class cottages but the wealth from gold turned the street into on of small businesses such as warehouses, wholesalers, shoemakers and dentists
+Originally it was a residential street with working class cottages surrounded by coal yards, blacksmiths and laundries but the wealth from gold turned the street into a bustling area for small businesses such as milliners, druggists, shoemakers and dentists.
+It's proximity to the railway line made it an ideal site for warehouses and wholesalers.

 Prince Lane has rows of warehouses on it's eastern side with doors at street level and also on the upper levels where goods would be lifted in by pulley systems.